Maximiliano Hernández Martínez: Elections and constitutional changes

 In June 1933, Martínez announced his intention to be elected as president of El Salvador in the upcoming 1935 presidential election.
 He established the National Pro Patria Party (officially the "National Party of the Fatherland") to promote his presidential campaign.
 In February 1932, he had established a network of informants known as the National Pro Patria Legion within the military, police, and intelligence agencies, with the informants themselves known as orejas ("ears").
 The informants spied on and monitored individuals for potential political dissidence, including members of his own government.
 In 1937, the National Pro Patria Legion was renamed the Civic Guards.
 In 1941, Martínez later promoted the formation of militias within the National Pro Patria Party.
 The National Pro Patria Party was the only legal political party in El Salvador, and all politicians in elected or appointed offices had to be members of the party.

 Martínez resigned as president and vice president on 28 August 1934, after seeking permission from the Legislative Assembly to focus on his presidential campaign, and was succeeded by Menéndez in a provisional capacity.
 Menéndez had been appointed by Martínez as his minister of war, and was one of Martínez's closest allies.
+After this, Martínez became Menéndez's minister of war.
 During the election, Martínez won all 329,555 votes cast, as he ran unopposed.
 Martínez was inaugurated for his second term on 1 March 1935.